rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

          }
         }

-4. Get the details for the slave server and confirm that slave server is in the same publicIPZoneId as master server.
+4. Get the details for the replica server and confirm that the replica server is in the same publicIPZoneId as the primary server.

    *Request:*